Persecution of the Montagnard in Vietnam: 2001 mass protests

-Rahlan Djan and Rahlan Pon were the two Montagnards who were abused and arrested by the Vietnamese and ex-FULRO member Ksor Kok helped bring attention to their plight.
+On January 29, 2001, two Montagnards, Rahlan Djan and Rahlan Pon, were abused and arrested by the Vietnamese.
+Ex-FULRO member Ksor Kok helped bring attention to their plight.
 Plantations run by the government were built on the land of the Montagnards which were also settled by lowlanders.
-Montagnards were made to give up their lands for far less than they were worth to the Vietnamese government The jailed Montagnards had been subjected to torture by the Vietnamese government which caused the mass protests.
+Montagnards were made to give up their lands for far less than they were worth to the Vietnamese government.
+The jailed Montagnards had been subjected to torture by the Vietnamese government which caused the mass protests.
 There were 30 police officers wounded in Buon Ma Thuot in Daklak and Pleiku.
 Coffee farming and colonization of ethnic Vietnamese in the Central highlands are supported by the Vietnamese government.
-The natives were attacked by Vietnamese helicopters and soldiers in Daklak and Gia Lia provinces.
+The natives were attacked by Vietnamese helicopters and soldiers in Daklak and Gia Lai provinces.
 Another wave of Montagnard refugees in Cambodia happened after the Vietnamese government crackdown on the protests in the Central Highlands in February 2001.
 After attempting to escape Vietnam or demonstrating against the government, jail terms were imposed upon over 70 Montagnards.